DarshanRokkad/Sms_Spam_Classification/README.md

 <h3 align="center">Problem Statement</h3>

-Given a input text message/email the output will be whether the message/email is spam or not spam
+Given a input text message/email we have to detect whether it is a spam or not a spam.

 ---